FreeKernelJS/generator-freekerneljs/app/templates/freekerneljs-basic-app/README.md

 - Localization
 - <a href="http://sass-lang.com/">Sass</a> CSS preprocessors
 - Documentation format to be used with ngdoc
-- Unit testing with Karma and Jasmine
+- Unit testing with Jasmine
 - HTML 5 structure